 We may invest up to 30% of our investment portfolio in "non-qualifying" opportunistic investments such as high-yield bonds, debt and equity securities of CLO Funds, foreign investments, and distressed debt or equity securities of large cap public companies.
-At March 31, 2019 and December 31, 2018, the total amount of non-qualifying assets was approximately 29.7% and 28.0%, respectively.
-The majority of non-qualifying assets were foreign investments which were approximately 16.5% and 16.5%, respectively, of the Company's total assets (including the Company's investments in CLO Funds, which are typically domiciled outside the U.S. and represented approximately 15.6% and 15.5% of its total assets, respectively).
+At June 30, 2019 and December 31, 2018, the total amount of non-qualifying assets was approximately 26.4% and 28.0%, respectively.
+The majority of non-qualifying assets were foreign investments which were approximately 13.3% and 16.5%, respectively, of our total assets (including our investments in CLO Funds, which are typically domiciled outside the U.S. and represented approximately 13.1% and 15.5% of its total assets, respectively).
 The investments in our Debt Securities Portfolio are all or predominantly below investment grade, and therefore have speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.

 The Disposed Manager Affiliates manage CLO Funds that invest in broadly syndicated loans, high yield bonds and other credit instruments.
 The CLO Funds managed by the Disposed Asset Manager Affiliates consist primarily of credit instruments issued by corporations.
 In connection with the LibreMax Transaction, on December 31, 2018, our wholly-owned subsidiary Commodore Holdings, LLC sold the Disposed Manager Affiliates, which represented substantially all of our investment in the Asset Manager Affiliates, to LibreMax for a cash purchase price of approximately \$37.9 million.
 Accordingly, certain CLO Fund investments were reclassified from CLO Funds managed by affiliates to CLO funds managed by non-affiliates on December 31, 2018.
-As of March 31, 2019, our Asset Manager Affiliates had approximately \$300 million of par value of assets under management, and which management fees were waived and thus were deemed to have no value.
+Effective April 1, 2019, as a result of the Externalization and related transactions, CLO Fund investments managed by LibreMax were assigned to CLO Funds managed by affiliates.
+As of June 30, 2019, our Asset Manager Affiliates had approximately \$300 million of par value of assets under management, for which management fees were waived and thus were deemed to have no value.
 As of December 31, 2018, our Asset Manager Affiliates had approximately \$300 million of par value of assets under management on which they earned management fees, and were valued at approximately \$3.5 million.